rowanmanning/rowanmanning.com/content/weeknotes/9/index.md

 tags: ["Christmas", "Food", "TV"]
 highlight: "blue"
 description: "A week of over-eating, chopping things really small, gripping chess montages, and building hospitals."
+resources:
+  - src: "christmas-cake.jpg"
+    title: "A christmas cake, decorated with heaps of royal icing that looks like snow.
+Small green trees made from pistacio paste are scattered across the top, with two wooden stags peeking around them"
+    params:
+      caption: "My brother says the trees look like poos, and I'm worried about his diet now"
 ---

   * I really enjoyed Christmas, we woke up late and spent most of the day cooking.
 We had a spreadsheet for all the meal timings which was very helpful, and I wasn't even the one to instigate it.
 We spent the evening on a bunch of different video calls with friends and family, and I ate and drank too much which is exactly how I intended on spending my day.

   * We tried our Christmas cake.
 It tastes like actual Christmas Cake and is delicious!
 I'm good at anything that involves beating egg whites so of course the royal icing is _perfect_.

-    {{< image src="/weeknotes/9/christmas-cake.jpg" alt="A christmas cake, decorated with heaps of royal icing that looks like snow.
-Small green trees made from pistacio paste are scattered across the top, with two wooden stags peeking around them" caption="My brother says the trees look like poos, and I'm worried about his diet now" >}}
+    {{< image "christmas-cake.jpg" >}}

   * On boxing day we ordered a pizza and ate it in bed.